tuxnam/GuillaumeBen-Security-Notebook/sentinel-gitLab.md

 The goal of these parsers is to register them as *functions* (see [here](https://docs.microsoft.com/en-us/azure/sentinel/connect-azure-functions-template?tabs=ARM)) in your Sentinel environment to then use them seamlessly as data sources in your hunting queries without having to parse again each time manually.

+In a few simple steps:
+- Copy the below parsers code
+- Go into Sentinel *Logs* tab and paste it in the query area
+- Click 'Save As Function' and name it  according to the comments in the parser's code (example: GitLabAudit)

+**Note:** In my case I used syslog Facility *local7* and *ProcessName* in ('GitLab-Audit-Logs', 'GitLab-Application-Logs', 'GitLab-Access-Logs') in the rsyslog.d configuration files for audit, application and NGINX access logs respectively.
+Feel free to use your own Facility or ProcessName and adapt the below parsers.

 ##### GitLab Audit Logs parser

 ```